Gauravsunil/ttt_assignment/README.md

 # Server runs at localhost:5000

 # Algorithm for Encode/Decode String
-Here i have used Ceasar Cipher Algorithm to encode/decode the string So i have first created a object of alphabets and numbers where the key and values both i have used as alphabets where the key and value the differ by 13 e.g- a:'n' and n:'a' and printed the value corresponding to that key.
-So that how this algorithm is encoding and decoding the string.
+here i have converted the string to the base64 but i haven't used inbuilt buffer method to change the base Here i have used my algorithm to chnge the string base to 64 and it will also reduce the length of string here i have firstly created a variable with all cases of alphabets(upper,lowers,+,-,/) and run function and convert the string to shortened string

 # Features
 # 1.User Enter Number